Guide, Updated 18 May 2026

 Did Covid affect the UK driving test pass percentage in 2020-21 and 2021-22?

 Yes, but not in the way most candidates assume.
-The 2020-21 pass rate of 49.6 percent and 2021-22 figure of 49.7 percent are both above the long-run mean despite the pandemic disruption.
+The 2020-21 financial year carries only around 37,000 tests in the per-centre dataset (a small sample produced during pandemic test suspension) and is not directly comparable.
+The 2021-22 figure of 48.82 percent sits above the long-run mean despite being a year of severe disruption.
 The mechanism is selection bias: rationed test slots went disproportionately to more-prepared candidates who had used lockdown for private practice and theory.
 Less-prepared candidates postponed or gave up booking and did not enter the denominator.
 The 2 to 3 percentage point pandemic lift is a who-got-tested artefact, not an improvement in driving standards.
-The 2024-25 normalisation back to 48.7 percent captures the candidate pool returning to its typical mix.
+The 2024-25 figure of 48.65 percent shows the candidate pool returning toward its typical mix.

 Has the UK driving test got harder over the years?

 No in any meaningful sense.
-The pass percentage has moved within a 7.5 percentage point band over 17 years (43.5 to 51.0) with a long-run mean of approximately 47.6 percent.
-Major test-format changes (theory test introduction 1996, hazard perception 2002, independent driving 2017, sat-nav section December 2017) each produced a 1 to 5 percentage point dip in the first year followed by recovery.
+The pass percentage has moved within a roughly 5 percentage point band over 18 years (43.87 to 48.82) with a long-run mean of approximately 46.9 percent.
+Major test-format changes (theory test introduction 1996, hazard perception 2002, independent driving 2017, sat-nav section December 2017) each produced a 1 to 5 percentage point dip in the first year or two followed by recovery.
 The overall trend is remarkably stable.
 The narrative that the test is getting harder is not supported by the long-run data; the narrative that it is getting easier is also unsupported.

 What is the UK driving test pass percentage in 2024-25 specifically?